elf4j/elf4j-engine/README.md

    2023-04-03T18:16:40.771-05:00 DEBUG Main - Not a practical example but now the severity level is DEBUG
    ```
    The output is asynchronous and won't block your application's normal workflow.
-4. The output format patterns can be configured by using a Properties file named `elf4j.properties` and placing it in
+4. The output format patterns can be configured by using a Properties file named `elf4j.properties`, placed in the root
-   the root of the classpath.
+   of the classpath.

-   e.g. with `elf4j.properties`:
+   e.g. with the `elf4j.properties` file:

    ```properties
    writer=standard